MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-manage-presence-status.md

   > [!div class=mx-imgBorder]
   > ![Set your status.](media/oceh-presence.png "Set your status")

 - **Automatically** - The status is set automatically based on the work item assignment.
-That is, when a conversation (work item) is assigned to you, the status is updated based on the capacity.
+That is, when a conversation (work item) is assigned to you, the status is updated based on the capacity as follows:

-  - When your capacity is completely utilized, the presence is set to **Do not disturb**.
+  - When your capacity is fully utilized, the presence is set to **Do not disturb**.
   - When your capacity is partially utilized, the presence is set to **Busy**.
   - When your capacity is not utilized, the presence is set to **Available**.
-  - When you miss a notification and missed notifications is enabled, the presence is set to **Inactive**.
+  - When you miss a notification and when missed notifications is enabled, the presence is set to **Inactive**.

 ### Troubleshoot display of presence